 The Volunteer Lawyers & Professionals for the Arts program is currently operating remotely, however all services are available.
 For inquiries about the program, please call 615-460-8274 and leave a message with a call back number, or email firstname.lastname@example.org to get in touch with someone on our staff.

 The Arts & Business Council connects artists and arts organizations with the services, skills, and opportunities they need to thrive from their creative endeavors.
-To this end, the Arts & Business Council provides pro bono legal services to low-income artists of all disciplines, as well as legal and business assistance to emerging nonprofit arts organizations through the Volunteer Lawyers & Professionals for the Arts (VLPA) program.
+To this end, the Arts & Business Council provides pro bono legal services to income-qualified artists of all disciplines, as well as legal and business assistance to emerging nonprofit arts organizations through the Volunteer Lawyers & Professionals for the Arts (VLPA) program.

 We provide legal services for artists and arts organizations, including:

 - Drafting and reviewing contracts

 - Protecting your work with copyright and trademark

 - Nonprofit formation

 In response to the COVID-19 crisis, the Arts & Business Council is diligently working to recruit volunteer lawyers and professionals ready to assist clients and provide a list of useful resources.
 To help serve as many clients as possible in this time of increased need, VLPA will be amending its intake procedures and eligibility requirements in the following ways until further notice: